Batasia Loop

 The Batasia Loop is a spiral railway created to lower the gradient of ascent of the Darjeeling Himalayan Railway in Darjeeling district of West Bengal, India.
-At this point, the track spirals around over itself through a tunnel and over a hilltop.
+At this point, the track spirals around over itself from the bottom of a small hill and over the hilltop.
 It was commissioned in 1919.

 Location

 It is 5 km from Darjeeling, below Ghum.
 There is also a memorial to the Gorkha soldiers of the Indian Army who sacrificed their lives after the Indian Independence in 1947.